Adhithya03/ElectricalEngineer/content/post/FET.md

 When compared to BJT

- -	They have high input impedence.
+ -	They have high input impedance.

  - More temperature stable.